tylerlum/get_a_grip/docs/additional_details.md

 ## DexGraspNet

 Many major components of the dataset generation code originated from [DexGraspNet](https://github.com/PKU-EPIC/DexGraspNet).
 For additional information about mesh processing, other hand models, and more, please refer to their repository.

+We don't use DexGraspNet's [TorchSDF](https://github.com/wrc042/TorchSDF/tree/main) because of build issues on newer torch and cuda versions.
+Instead, we integrate its source code into [kaolin](https://github.com/NVIDIAGameWorks/kaolin), which is able to build it properly.